 32 min

-Morning movers scroll 32 minutes less per day.
+Morning movers spend 32 minutes less on screen leisure per day.
 Not from discipline.
 From momentum.

 91%